Cleaning of Polished Concrete Guide

 The polished concrete floor is the latest trend amongst contractors from all across the world.
 Unlike Vinyl floor, polished concrete doesn’t require waxing and stripping every year and save the users a huge amount of money.
-However, every floor requires some sort of care and cost-effective maintenance to uphold its finish.
+However, every floor requires some care and cost-effective maintenance of polished concrete floors to uphold its finish.

-Though polished concrete involves the least maintenance cost amongst all flooring options, several techniques or steps can be used to increase the lifespan of your floor.
+Though polished concrete involves the least maintenance cost amongst all flooring options, a contractor can use several techniques or steps to increase the lifespan of your floor.
 Below are the best tips to maintain the high gloss and durability of your polished concrete floor:

-- During a wet wash of the concrete floor, ensure you use the clean mops and clean water.
-In commercial buildings, automatic floor scrubbers are used to clean the concrete floors.
+- During a wet wash of the concrete floor, ensure you use clean mops and clean water.
+In commercial buildings, automatic floor scrubbers are the best option to clean concrete floors.
 Bucket cleaning is the preferred way in residential buildings.

-- If the floor sees heavy traffic and high amount of dirt, it is recommended to make use of a neutral floor cleaner in wet mopping the concrete floor.
+- If the floor sees heavy traffic and a high amount of dirt, we recommend using a neutral floor cleaner in wet mopping the concrete floor.
 Using plain water may not always be sufficient to remove all dust particles from the floor.
-Neutral floor cleaner is created to suspend the dust and debris easily.
+A neutral floor cleaner is suspending the dust and debris easily.

-- Wash the stains and spills as soon as you notice it, so they can’t be absorbed by the concrete surface and decay your floor.
+- Wash the stains and spills as soon as you notice them, so they can’t be absorbed by the concrete surface and decay your floor.

 - When you apply a cleaner on a concrete surface, give it sufficient time to mop all dust and debris from the floor.
 This is very crucial when the floor contains sticky and hard-to-remove particles like grease.

 - Don’t let the cleaning agent become dry, or it may increase your efforts to clean the floor.
 As said earlier, you can go a systematic way.
-Divide the entire floor into small areas and clean the solution from the first area before you move on the next.
+Divide the entire floor into small areas and clean the first area’s solution before moving on to the next.

-- Typically, one should renew the polishing process of the concrete floor after every two-three years.
+- Typically, one should renew the polishing process of the concrete floor after every two to three years.
 But if you are using a diamond impregnated cleaning pad on the auto scrubber machine.
-The diamonds in a pad micro-polishes the floor on a daily basis.
-This technology is environmentally-friendly and provides a glossy, mechanically densified surface with increased resistance to dirt and wear.
+The diamonds in a pad micro-polishes the floor daily.
+This technology is environmentally friendly and provides a glossy, mechanically densified surface with increased resistance to dirt and wear.